 - The elder one is Eric Armstrong who was born in 1957 and is currently 62 years old.

 - Mark Armstrong is younger and was born in 1963.

 28. What Is Neil Armstrong Famous For – Why Is Neil Armstrong Famous

-- Neil Armstrong is famous for being a first human being who landed on the Moon surface.
+- Neil Armstrong is famous for being the first human being who landed on the Moon’s surface.

 29. When Did Neil Armstrong Go To Space